ckan/ckanext-googleanalytics/README.rst

    website is on the package page, where number of downloads are displayed next to each resource.

-6. Consider putting the import command as a daily cron job, or remember to run it by hand!
+7. Consider running the import command reguarly as a cron job, or remember to run it by hand, or your statistics won't get updated.

 Testing
 =======